vzvu3k6k/conjurify/README.md

 # conjurify

-Userscripts can't access modules linked by Browserify as they are isolates by default.
+Userscripts can't access modules linked by Browserify as they are isolated by default.

 Conjurify enables you to peek these modules.